lwojcik/github-action-feed-to-social-media/README.md

 1. **Can this Action support posting to [insert platform name here]?**

 General answer to this question is: **yes, as long as the platform offers publicly available API for posting text messages**.
-The architecture of the Action makes it possible to extend it with new services by in a consistent way.
+The architecture of the Action makes it possible to extend it with new services in a consistent way.

 **But.**